 Once you complete the above steps, during the active hours you have set, your PC will not restart.
 Even a user account on your PC will not be able to modify the configuration through the Settings app.

-To undo the changes, repeat the above steps and in step 3 above, select the
+To undo the changes, repeat the above steps, and in step 3 above, select the Not Configured option.

 How to Set Windows 11 Active Hours by Registry Editor?

 To set active hours in Windows 11 using Registry Editor, do the following:-

 Step 2.
 Then, navigate to the following key on the left side of Registry Editor:-

 Step 3.
 On the right sidebar, double-click the SmartActiveHoursState REG_DWORD to modify it.

 Step 4.
 Set the “Value data” as 0 to configure active hours manually.

 Quick Note: If you want to allow Windows 11 to set active hours automatically, set the “Value data” to 1.

 Step 5.
 Click OK.